silpps/LibraryApp/karoliina_self_assessment.md

     onDelete={handleDelete}
 />
 ```

 Modal Management:

-    Uses boolean states like newBookModal to toggle modals cleanly.
+- Uses boolean states like newBookModal to toggle modals cleanly.

 ```
 const handleAddBook = () => {
   setNewBookModal(true);
 };

  ```
+### Lesson learned:

+- Modal Management for Form Inputs: Managing modal visibility (for adding a new book) with a simple boolean state (newBookModal) is an effective and straightforward approach.
+However, ensuring that all form fields are properly cleared when the modal is closed can help avoid prefilled data issues on reopening.

+- Conditional Rendering of Components: The conditional rendering pattern ({selectedBook && <BookDetails />} ) used to show components only when necessary (like showing the book details when a book is selected) improves performance and user experience by keeping the UI clean and only rendering necessary data.